 |✓||Create user accounts for the additional domain|

 |✓||Each domain has a different set of users|

 |✓||Users get a G Suite account, email address, and mailbox for their domain|

 |✓||Pay for each user account in the additional domain|

 Each team member has their own email address, mailbox, and user account for their domain.
-She manages all domains and users in her Admin console at Kitbeat.com (her primary domain).
+You manage all domains and users in your Admin console at your primary domain

-- Click Add/remove domains > Add a domain or a domain alias.
+- Click Add a domain or a domain alias.

-- Enter the name of the domain or subdomain to add.
-You must own the domain name, and it can't be used with any other Google account.
+- Enter the name of the domain or subdomain.
+You must own the domain name, and it can't be used with any other Google Account.
 If the domain is already in use, you’ll get an error message.
-See troubleshooting tips.
+Check troubleshooting tips.

 - Click Continue and verify domain ownership

 Follow the instructions to verify that you own the domain.
 If you need assistance, contact your domain host (typically where you purchased your domain) or G Suite Support.

 - Click Verify and continue to setup email delivery.

 - Update the domain's MX records to set up Gmail ( G Suite only) for your added domain.